Alex-942/SimpleTodo/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-  - In the Guide the narator used the etItem variable twice in the program and this created a bug on my side, which I was able to resolve.
   - Took some time to acclimate to Android Studio IDE since I never worked with it prior to this project.

 ## License